Rndwiga/NodeExpressJs/README.md

 in terms of logging, security, and reporting.
 In addition to this, there is custom SDKs that are production ready will be added with time as the project grows.

 ### How-to
 To understand how to configure the application, kindly look at each of the included package documentation.
 What is given here is just but start-up to make it easy to prototype and build production ready application within the shortest time possible.

+### AOB

+#### To activate pagination, attach the appropriate methods provided
+/api/users?page=1&size=5
+/api/users?size=5: using default value for page /api/users?first_name=data&page=1&size=3: pagination & filter by first_name containing ‘data’ /api/users/active?page=2: pagination & filter by ‘active’ status